nuthanc/Angular-ReactiveForms/README.md

 ### Template-driven Form: Component

-* Check customer.component.ts in demo-start-v12
+* Check customer.component.ts in Demo-Start
 * Properties for binding
 * Methods for getting and saving data